firstimedeveloper/today-i-learned/42_seoul/gnl.md

-# get-next-line (gnl)
+# get next line (gnl)
 ```c
 // function prototype:
 char *get_next_line(int fd);
 ```
-get-next-line is a function that takes in a file descripter, and returns the 'next line' each time the function is called.
+`get_next_line` is a function that takes in a file descripter, and returns the 'next line' each time the function is called.
 The program should be compiled with the gcc flag `-D BUFFER_SIZE=<some-number>`.
 The user of the function may change the value of `BUFFER_SIZE` accordingly.

 In case of error, or EOF, the function will return a NULL value.